microsoft/genaiscript/docs/src/content/docs/reference/transparency-note.md

 many things that existing scripts written in traditional scripting languages like JavaScript and Python cannot do.
-While developers can leverage other frameworks, such as langchain and Semantic Kernel, that integrate calls to LLMs into languages like Python and JavaScript, these frameworks require more user effort and have less IDE support than GenAIScript.
+While developers can leverage other frameworks, such as langchain and Semantic Kernel, that integrate calls to LLMs into languages like Python, these frameworks require more user effort and have less IDE support than GenAIScript.
 Ultimately, because our goal is to make GenAIScript easy to author, modify, debug and run, we anticipate that they will be useful far beyond professional developers.
-The real impact of GenAIScript will be to enable many non-developers to innovate and build GenAIScript that enhance their productivity.
+A major impact of GenAIScript will be to enable non-developers to innovate and build GenAIScripts that enhance their productivity.
 We illustrate this point with examples below.